First rib resection is the operative therapy used to treat Thoracic Outlet Syndrome.

 Dr. Pool usually uses 4 small incisions.

-Dr. Pool has published several book chapters on TOS.
+Dr. Pool has co-authored several book chapters on TOS.
 These include:

 Thoracic Outlet Syndromes, Harold Urschel, J. Mark Pool, Amit Patel; Adult Chest Surgery, 2ed; McGraw-Hill Education 2015.